dromiuz/dp03-extractor/README.md

 - Detect inserted DP-03 cards on macOS and Windows
 - Optionally audition / rough-mix extracted tracks with the built-in mixer

-## What it is not

-- Not a DAW replacement
-- Not an official Tascam utility
-- Not a writer/editor for DP-03 cards
-- Not a guarantee that every unknown card or firmware variant is fully supported yet

-The goal is safe read-first extraction.

 ## Supported workflow

 Best path today: